|CAS Number||UN/NA Number|

 - Cellulose-Based Absorbents

-SMALL FIRE: Dry chemical, CO2, water spray or alcohol-resistant foam.
+SMALL FIRE: Dry chemical, CO2 or water spray.

 |QS = Tychem 2000 SFR|